-You might use hashtags to tag a project as important, or notable.
-Some firms use hashtags to indicate when a project is a “lead” or in some other status for which phases are not appropriate.
-You can also use tags to designate “parent” cases or “main” projects versus “subordinate” ones.
+In this example, the user tags the project as “urgent.”
+Some Orgs also use hashtags to indicate when a project is a “lead” or in some other status for which phases are not appropriate, or to designate “parent” cases or “main” projects versus “subordinate” ones.

-Tagging your documents can let you create much more powerful reports and searches.
+To report on document hashtags, run a List of Docs report with a hashtag as the limiting criteria.
+Tagging your documents allow you to create more powerful reports and searches.
 For example, you might search for all medical documents, then narrow it down to just invoices, then just invoices from a single provider.

 Hashtags can be added to notes or tasks in the activity feed by including any words preceded by the # symbol in a note, task, or comment.